BuidlGuidl/batch1.buidlguidl.com/README.md

 ## Project Focus

-The final step in the batch will be a project where you will all collaborate on a full-scale dApp!
-More information on this will become available from the mentors as the batch progresses.
+The final step in the batch will be a project where you will build a full-scale dApp & BuidlGuidl wants to fund your build with 0.25 ETH!
+You can work with members of this batch or on your own for the final project.
+Build something that you learn from, can possibly teach others, doesn't necessarily have to be a product or a big thing.

+You can learn more about the Final Project over [here](https://github.com/BuidlGuidl/batch1.buidlguidl.com/issues/2) and more information on this will become available from the mentors as the batch progresses.

 ## Useful Resources